Loading...

 Definition of displacement and distance

-Displacement is a vector quantity describes a change in position of an object or how far an object is displaced from its initial position and is given by below formula
+Displacement is a vector quantity describes a change in position of an object or how far an object is displaced from its initial position and is given by below formula \[ \Delta \vec x = x_f - x_i \] where the starting and ending positions are denoted by $x_i$ and $x_f$, respectively.

 Distance is a scalar quantity indicating the total path traveled by a moving object.

-Since in both cases, the interval between two points is measured- one as the shortest line and the other as the total traveled path- so the SI unit of displacement and distance is the meter.
+Since in both cases, the interval between two points is measured- one as the shortest line and the other as the total traveled path- the SI unit of displacement and distance is the meter.

 The illustration below shows the difference between them clearly.